-By default, when converting EMC32 data, the tool selects the "Test Templates" folder automatically.
-When migrating a template, the migration tool also converts all relevant referenced data in the test templates, such as hardware setups, device list and correction table.
+By default, when converting EMC32 data, the migration tool selects the "Test Templates" folder automatically.
+When the tool migrates test templates, it also converts all relevant data referenced in the test templates, such as hardware setups, devices and correction tables.
 Hence, we recommend that you migrate the test templates first.

-When you click "Validate", the tool triggers a plausibility check for the selected items or dependent files and generates validation statuses for each data file in the selected folders.
-There are three validation statuses:
+When you click "Validate", the tool triggers a plausibility check for the selected items or dependent files.
+It generates a validation status for each data file in the selected folders.
+There are three validation status levels:

 - Green checkmark no errors found The data files can be converted. - Yellow exclamation mark warnings found.

-Migration Tool - XML data converter

-The data files can be converted, but requires attention, additional manual interaction or data input.

-Red exclamation mark - errors found The data files cannot be converted.
+The data files can be converted, but require attention, additional manual interaction or data input. - Red exclamation mark errors found The data files cannot be converted.